dzutrinh/No-.DS_Store/README.md

 # No .DS_Store
- .DS_Store cleaner for MS-DOS drives
+Small utility for removing the annoying .DS_Store from MS-DOS drives :)